Skip to main content

 Automatic engagement and inactivity

-Outlit monitors user activity and automatically advances contacts to Engaged when they show consistent usage—active on multiple distinct days within a rolling time window.
+Outlit monitors product activity and automatically advances contacts to Engaged when they show consistent usage — active on multiple distinct days within a rolling time window.
+Activity signals come from the browser SDK, server SDK, and connected integrations like PostHog.
 When contacts haven’t had any product activity for an extended period (default: 30 days), they’re marked Inactive.
 When an inactive contact returns, they automatically recover to Engaged.

 How do I manually set contact stages?